truenas/middleware/docs/userguide/freenas_contribute.rst

 community, your contributions benefit everyone who uses FreeNAS®.

 This section describes some areas of participation to get you started.
 It is by no means an exhaustive list.
-If you have an idea that you think would benefit the FreeNAS® community, bring it up on one of the resources mentioned in FreeNAS® Support Resources.
+If you have an idea that you think would benefit the FreeNAS® community, bring it up on one of the resources mentioned in :ref:`FreeNAS® Support Resources`.

 This section demonstrates how you can: